 When people are receiving help to conceive, they will usually have shots of the pregnancy hormone to stimulate the process of ovulation.
 It helps with the rupturing of the follicle with the egg and can take up to two weeks to completely leave the system.
 The level may be enough for the pregnancy test to pick up on to give you that false positive.
 Before taking a test, make sure you give enough time for the hormone from the shot to disappear: 10,000 IU injections require 14 days, 5,000 IU injections require 10 days and 2,500 IU injections require 7 days.

-You will be given a time frame to read the results after taking a home pregnancy test.
-This is usually around 5 minutes.
-You need to make sure that you stick to that time frame.
-Reading before will give the false reading because of the evaporation lines from the urine.
 Many women mistake this reading as a positive test.
 As the urine dries, the line can stay on the strip and reading outside the time frame will give that positive reading falsely.